kingflamez/Magento-Rave/README.md

 </p>

 - Go to **Direct Package File Download**
-- Choose the package file you downloaded from the [releases page](https://github.com/kingflamez/Magento-Rave/releases).
+- Choose the package file you downloaded from the [latest release page](https://github.com/kingflamez/Rave-Magento1x/releases/latest).
 - Click Upload.
 Magento will attempt to install the plugin.

 <p align="center">